ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 ---
-title: The gold standard for error handling
+title: Exceptional results: error handling with C# and Rust
 date: 2015-04-26 22:04
 ---